 - Help them explore toys that they can roll, poke, twist, bang and build with.

-- They can become little artists now – they will enjoy drawing and painting.
+- They may become little artists now and will enjoy drawing and painting.

-When we talk about a toddler being able to ‘solve problems’ it describes them beginning to think about and understanding their world.
-Your toddler will already know a lot!
+Problem solving skills describes your toddler beginning to think about and understanding their world.
+They will already know a lot!
 They will love spending time with you and the other important people in their life.
 They will have got used to the routines of your family and will understand a lot of what you say to them.

 - Talk to them about what they are doing and what they can see.
-Look at books with them and point and name at the things you see.
+Look at books together, point and name the things you see.

-- Give them simple instructions – like ‘get your cup’ or ‘find your shoes’ give them lots of praise when they manage it.
+- Give simple instructions – like ‘get your cup’ or ‘find your shoes’.
+Give lots of praise when they manage it.

 - Let them ‘help’ you with jobs around the house.
 They will love to copy you.